 - Neglect or abandonment

 Roughly 20% of individuals who experience traumatic events like those listed above or other unnamed traumatic events will go on to develop posttraumatic stress disorder, or PTSD.
 When that occurs, a number of physical and psychological complications can develop.
-Addiction is a common development following trauma which is why it is imperative to find a treatment center that specializes in treating both.
+Addiction is a common development following trauma which is why our trauma treatment center in Florida treats both.

 The Impacts of Trauma